ststefa/terrasplunk/modules/README.md

-The `modules` directory contains reusable infrastructure objects which are used in the environments.
+The `modules` directory contains reusable infrastructure objects which are used in the stages.